frequently asked questions

 DO YOU PERSONALLY HOLD A GENERAL CONTRACTOR LICENSE AND WHAT IS THE NUMBER?

 Don’t be afraid to ask.
 The company you are considering should produce this immediately and without hesitation.
 The name the license number is attached to must be the person/company you are entering into a contract with and paying for the work.
-You may also check the NC Licensing Board to ensure the license is active, which classification of license they hold, and limitation.
+You may also check the NC Licensing Board to ensure the license is active, which classification of license they hold, and limitations.

 https://nclbgc.org/license-search/